So much about Brexit is still a mystery. But one thing’s for sure – procurement pros can help their organisation turn a negative into a positive!

 5. Drives position of supplier portfolios

-Brexit is an opportunity to do some supplier clean up and, as part of that, clean up get some leverage to help drive costs down.
+Brexit is an opportunity to do some supplier clean up and, as part of that clean up, get some leverage to drive costs down.
 Spreading the risk for procurement by having a diverse portfolio of suppliers (including local, SME and social enterprises) could give a greater foundation in the future.

-Nick’s parting words of advice?
-“The positive viewpoint on Brexit is coming from companies that are getting their acts together!”
+Nick’s parting words?
+“The most positive viewpoints on Brexit are coming from companies that are actually getting their acts together!”

 “It’s going to be an interesting time over the next couple of years.
 And we’ll see procurement rising through the organisation.”

-Nick Ford is speaking at Big Ideas Summit London today 2018.
-Register as a digital delegate to hear more from him and follow the day’s action live.
+Nick Ford spoke at Big Ideas Summit London 2018.
+Register as a digital delegate to hear more from him catch up on the day’s action.